martinfkaeser/UI5_Computed_Properties/README.md

 # Computed Properties for UI5

 ## Presentation
-You find the presentation under presentation/index.html.
+You find the presentation at Presentation-Computed-Properties.pdf or presentation/index.html.

 ## Demo
 * Goto directory demo